Board of trustees

 Debbie Horseman BEd (Hons), MBA, QTS

 Debbie qualified with a BEd from Bath University and has worked in education and training for over 35 years.
 She has an MBA, specialising in strategic management and managing organisational change.
 She joined the Quality team of Crossfields institute in 2013.
 Since then, she has qualified as an External Quality Assurer.
 She travels extensively, visiting and monitoring Crossfields Institute centres.
-She is also involved in Academic Administration team administering the online centre management system Mercury.

 Dr Isis Brook M.Ed, FHEA